Minor Co-production Feature FIlms

 How is the application handled?

-The application is handled by a selection committee consisting of Film Commissioners Lotte Svendsen, Kalle Bjerkø, Annette K. Olesen, Editor Flemming Kaspersen, Artistic Director of New Danish Screen Mette Damgaard-Sørensen, International Producer Christian Juhl Lemche and Head of International Jacob Neiiendam.
+The application is handled by a selection committee consisting of Film Commissioners Kalle Bjerkø, Annette K. Olesen, Editor Flemming Kaspersen, Artistic Director of New Danish Screen Mette Damgaard-Sørensen, International Producer Christian Juhl Lemche and Head of International Jacob Neiiendam.

 How to apply?